- 1. Unbox and switch on the iPad

 You'll be asked to enter a four- or six-digit passcode.
 This is used to log on to the iPad along with Touch ID.

 By default the iPad will propose a six-digit passcode when setting it up as a new device (if you set it up from a backup and used to have a four-digit code, it'll happily let you stick with that).
-If you'd rather make do with four digits, tap Passcode Options and select the relevant option.
+If you'd rather use a four-digit passcode than a six-digit one, tap Passcode Options and select the relevant option.
 You can also switch to an alphanumeric code (a regular password with letters and numbers) or select Don't Add Passcode.

-Whether you go for four, six or alphanumeric, we recommend that you set up a passcode of some kind.
+Whether you go for four digits, six digits or alphanumeric, we do recommend that you set up a passcode of some kind.
 It offers basic protection for your personal data, deters identity theft and makes your device harder for a thief to use.
-A passcode isn't high-end security but it helps, and tapping in a few numbers each time you start up the iPad, or use a single touch of a fingertip on the Touch ID scanner if you've got an iPad Pro, iPad Air 2 or iPad mini 3 or 4, is a small inconvenience that we believe is heavily outweighed by the benefits.
+A passcode isn't high-end security but it helps, and tapping in a few numbers each time you start up the iPad, or use a single touch of a fingertip on the Touch ID scanner if you've got an iPad Pro, iPad Air or iPad mini, is a small inconvenience that we believe is heavily outweighed by the benefits.

 After the passcode is done you'll be asked to set up Touch ID, if your iPad has the relevant scanner.
 Pick a single finger or thumb and tap it lightly against the Home button (without pushing it) as requested.
 You can add further fingerprints later.